Station capacity and accessibility improvements

 - Rehabilitated existing track switches south of Bedford Av: Like the track switches we repaired near 3 Av Station, this was work that needed to be done.

-- Repair Superstorm Sandy damage: Our objective was to make the tunnel safe for operations in the long-term and it still is.
+- Repair Superstorm Sandy damage: Our objective was to make the tunnel safe for operations in the long-term this was accomplished as of April 26, 2020.

-- Make the tunnel more resilient: Another objective of the plan was to minimize and prevent damage from the entry of water into the system from major storms, and that isn’t changing.
-The new recommendation offers ideas to further enhance this.
+- Make the tunnel more resilient: Another objective of the plan was to minimize and prevent damage from the entry of water into the system from major storms.
+These elements were also completed as part of the tunnel rehabilitation phase that completed as of April 26, 2020.

 - More L train service: We are building the three additional substations, which are the power sources for our trains.
 By adding three, we will be able to run more trains per hour in peak times, making better use of the communications-based train control (CBTC) signaling system’s capabilities.